lfg-seth/Si446x-Testing/readme.md

 - [Wireless Development Suite](https://www.silabs.com/documents/login/software/WDS3-Setup.exe) (Official Version)

 ## Wireless Development Suite
+This software was found by searching "Wireless Development Suite on [silabs.com](silabs.com) and clicking on the first link.
+It does require that you be signed in to download, but an account can be made with no requirements.
+Once signed in, the download will start.
-This is the software used to create modem_params.h.
+This is the software used to create radio_config.h.
+As of now this isn't used, and the config is just set manually to use the packet handler in the default setup.
+But this can be used to create different configurations.

-More info can be found in [AN633 Programming Guide and Sample Code](Docs/AN625%20Si446x%20API%20Descriptions.pdf?page=19)
+More info can be found in [AN633 Programming Guide and Sample Code](Docs/AN625%20Si446x%20API%20Descriptions.pdf) page 19

 ## Pin Connections